The 20 Minute FTP Test

-If you’re a more experienced cyclist, try using the 20 minute threshold test to determine you FTP at the beginning of a training plan.
-You can also use it sporadically to check your progress throughout your training.
+If you’re a more experienced, or a pro cyclist, calculate your FTP from the 20 minute test at the beginning of a training plan.
+You should also check your FTP sporadically to monitor your progress throughout your training.

 The Model B Performance Monitor has a pre-programmed 20 minute threshold test.
 Simply follow the instructions below to get started: